hxseven/htmlSQL/README.md

 I had this idea while extracting some data from a website.
-As I realized that the algorithms and functions to extract links and other tags are often the same - I had the idea to combine all functions to an universal usable library.
+As I realized that the algorithms and functions to extract links and other tags are often the same - I had the idea to combine all functions into a universal usable library.
 While drinking a coffee and thinking about that, I thought it would be cool to access HTML elements by using SQL.
 So I started creating this library...